Best Budget Hotels in Milan, Italy (Affordable & Central Stays for 2026)

 Milan often gets labeled as “expensive,” but that’s mostly true for fashion and luxury shopping — not necessarily for hotels.
 If you choose the right neighborhood, budget hotels in Milan can be clean, comfortable, and extremely well-connected without breaking the bank.

 Milan is a transport-first city, meaning metro access matters more than postcard views.
-This guide focuses on high-value hotels, not hostels, and is ideal for travelers visiting Milan in 2026 who want convenience, safety, and affordability.
+This guide focuses on high-value hotels, not hostels, and is ideal for travelers visiting Milan, Italy in 2026 who want convenience, safety, and affordability.

 What to Expect From Budget Hotels in Milan